baranozgurtas/london-spatial-house-prices/README.md

 ## Attribution

+- Contains HM Land Registry data (c) Crown copyright and database right 2026
+- Contains OS data (c) Crown copyright and database right 2026
+- Contains Royal Mail data (c) Royal Mail copyright and database right 2026
+- Contains National Statistics data (c) Crown copyright and database right 2026
+- OpenStreetMap data (c) OpenStreetMap contributors

-Contains HM Land Registry data (c) Crown copyright and database right 2026.
-Contains OS data (c) Crown copyright and database right 2026.
-Contains Royal Mail data (c) Royal Mail copyright and database right 2026.
-Contains National Statistics data (c) Crown copyright and database right 2026.
-Licensed under the Open Government Licence v3.0.
-OpenStreetMap data (c) OpenStreetMap contributors, licensed under the ODbL.
+The HM Land Registry, OS, Royal Mail, and ONS data are licensed under the Open Government Licence v3.0.
+OpenStreetMap data is licensed under the Open Database License (ODbL).

+## License

+The code in this repository is released under the Apache License 2.0.
+See [LICENSE](LICENSE) for details.

+Note: the licensing above applies to the project's own source code.
+The external datasets remain under their respective licences (see Attribution).